dhruvpanchal7952-byte/AI-Coding-Agent/README.md

 # AI Coding Agent

-A multi-agent system (built on [LangGraph](https://github.com/langchain-ai/langgraph) + the Anthropic API) that turns a natural-language requirement into working, tested Python code — end to end, with no human in the loop unless the self-correction budget runs out.
+A multi-agent system (built on [LangGraph](https://github.com/langchain-ai/langgraph) + the Mistral API) that turns a natural-language requirement into working, tested Python code — end to end, with no human in the loop unless the self-correction budget runs out.

 ## Architecture